HELP!! parse error: Invalid numeric literal at line x, column x?! It’s not your Oracle REST API!!

 And for some final thoughts…

-- It turns out it’s NOT ORDS — it’s something to do with an underlying
+1. It turns out it’s NOT ORDS — it’s something to do with an underlying JSON parser not liking the header info that is coming through

-work; they output the information in different order- The ORDS REST-Enabled SQL Service returns to you not only your results, but the SQL statement initially used (that is cool and I didn’t originally realize or mention this)
+3. The ORDS REST-Enabled SQL Service returns to you not only your results, but the SQL statement initially used (that is cool and I didn’t originally realize or mention this)

 And that’s it for this one!
 I really hope you find this useful.
 I hope this saves you some time from having to troubleshoot and/or hunt for a fix for this tricky problem.
 That’s all for now!